DRHaupt/ve6ao-station-booking/README.md

-# VE6AO Station Booking Wiki
+# VE6AO Station Booking Repo

 Welcome to the official documentation for the VE6AO Station Booking & Monitoring System.
 This GitHub is designed to be the comprehensive source of info for both club members using the system and developers maintaining the code.